 An online survey was opened to the public on Feb 27, 2020.
 It remained open to the public until the plan was sent to the State for review.
 The survey was made available on the County website and a link was given to each jurisdiction.
 The Survey only yielded 6 results- which was deemed not significant enough to discuss at length in this plan and the input was deemed low priority.
+The planning team is thankful for the time the respondents spend and their input was taken into consideration when crafting the plan.

-However, the lack of results and the unwillingness of the those who did take the survey to share documentation related to flood damaged underscored the need to make Hazard Mitigation planning more transparent and accessible.
+However, the lack of results and the unwillingness of those who did take the survey to share documentation related to flood-damage underscored the need to make Hazard Mitigation planning more transparent and accessible.
 The County does have plans to launch a new survey upon the first annual update (See Continued Public Involvement section of Chapter 5).